Apple's new AirTags could factor into U.S. Senate antitrust hearing

 "We have always embraced competition as the best way to drive great experiences for our customers, and we have worked hard to build a platform in iOS that enables third-party developers to thrive.”

-Apple and Google executives will testify as will executives from music streaming service Spotify Technology SA and dating service Match Group, both of which have criticized Apple’s requirements to use its payments system and to pay commissions on sales from the App Store.
+Apple and Google executives will testify as will executives from music streaming service Spotify Technology SA (SPOT.N) and dating service Match Group (MTCH.O), both of which have criticized Apple's requirements to use its payments system and to pay commissions on sales from the App Store.

 Tile's concerns have centered on Apple's privacy controls and restrictions and whether Tile has the same access to the iPhone's hardware and systems as Apple's own products.